weekplan/www/_pages/how-to-spend-more-time-quadrant-2/index.md

 It means that you need to schedule your important Quadrant II tasks before you get swamped by Quadrant I and III tasks.

 At the start of every week, you should list your goals for the week and schedule them inside your week.

-<p class="highlight">**Exercise:** use WEEK PLAN to set your goals for the week and schedule them in your week.
+**Exercise:** use WEEK PLAN to set your goals for the week and schedule them in your week.
 For example, you could plan to go to the gym on Wednesday evening straight after work.
 That means you also need to prepare your gym bag on Tuesday evening.

 The next article will talk about the importance of your roles in life.